-Note: Many, but not all, transfer institutions require some knowledge of a foreign language (from one semester to two years of study at the college level or the equivalent.)
-Some accept American Sign Language and some allow non-native speakers of English to count proficiency in their primary language, or to count English as their language (as does the College).
-Students planning to transfer should be aware of foreign language requirements which may affect their acceptance into certain colleges and programs.
+Note: Many, but not all, transfer institutions require some knowledge of a foreign language (from one semester to two years of study at the college level or the equivalent).
+Students planning to transfer should be aware of foreign language requirements that may affect their acceptance into certain colleges and programs.

-- Demonstrate critical analysis of arguments and evaluation of an argument's major assertions, its background assumptions and the evidence used to support its assertions. - Communicate effectively through written and oral means including essays, research papers and classroom presentations. - Understand principles of human behavior and social structures. - Understand how the scientific method is used to study human behavior and social structures.
+Demonstrate critical analysis of arguments and evaluation of an argument's major assertions, its background assumptions and the evidence used to support its assertions.

+Communicate effectively through written and oral means including essays, research papers and classroom presentations.
+Identify principles of human behavior and social structures.

+Explain how the scientific method is used to study human behavior and social structures.

 Students are typically required to take the College's placement tests at their time of entry.
-Students identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as a part of their degree program.
+Students identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses in the first 24 credits as a part of their degree program.

-To qualify for the Associate in Arts (A.A.) degree in Liberal Arts, a student must complete a minimum of 61 credit hours as prescribed and attain a grade point average of 2.0 ("C" average).
+Students in the Liberal Arts - Social/Behavioral Science curriculum must complete required courses ENGL 101, ENGL 102, college-level math, CIS 103, the first in the Social Science pair, the first in the Humanities pair, and the Communication course within the first 24 credits.
+To qualify for the Associate in Arts (A.A.) degree in Liberal Arts-Social/Behavioral Science, a student must complete a minimum of 61 credit hours as prescribed and attain a grade point average of 2.0 ("C" average).

-Liberal Arts - Social/Behavioral Science Option Course Sequence
+Liberal Arts - Social/Behavioral Science Course Sequence

-Course Number and Name Prerequisites and Credits Gen Ed Reg.

-Corequisites

 ENGL 101 - English Composition I 3 ENGL 101

-MATH 118 - Intermediate Algebra (or higher) 3 Mathematics
+FNMT 118 - Intermediate Algebra (or MATH 123 or MATH 137 or Higher) FNMT 017 or FNMT 118 (or higher) placement 3 Mathematics

 CIS 103 - Applied Computer Technology 3 Tech Comp

 Social Science or Humanities Elective 3

+General Elective 3

+Second Semester

+ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit

+For ENGL 115 and ENGL 117: ENGL 101, which may be taken concurrently

+Communication course (ENGL 115, ENGL 116, ENGL 117, or ENGL 118) For ENGL 116: ENGL 101or ENGL 114

+m,o.
+Erae no, For ENGL 118: No prerequisite

+1st in Social Science Pair 3 Social Sciences

+1st in Humanities Pair 3 Humanities

+1st Science (at least one science must include a lab) 3/4 Natural Science

+Third Semester

+2nd in Social Science Pair 3

+2nd in Humanities Pair 3

+2nd Science (at least one science must include a lab) 3/4

 Social Science Elective 3

-ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit 1st in Social Science Cluster 3 Social Sciences 1st in Humanities Cluster 3 Humanities Social Science Elective 3 Science (at least one science must include a lab) 3/4 Natural Science

-2nd in Social Science Cluster 3

-2nd in Humanities Cluster 3

 Social Science Elective 3

-Science (at least one science must include a lab) 3/4
+Fourth Semester

-Artistic/Oral 3
+The Arts 3

 Social Science Elective 3

 Social Science Elective 3

 General Elective 3

 General Elective 3

-General Elective 3
+Minimum Credits Needed to Graduate: 61

-All General Education requirements are met through required courses (as indicated above) except for the Interpretive Studies, Writing Intensive and Am/Global Diversity requirements.
-Therefore, in order to graduate, students in this program must choose one course that is designated Interpretive Studies, one course that is designated Writing Intensive, and one course that is designated American Diversity and two courses designated Global Diversity.
+All General Education requirements are met through required courses (as indicated above) except for the Interpretive Studies, WritingIntensive and Am/Global Diversity requirements.
+Therefore, in order to graduate, students in this program must choose one course that is designated Interpretive Studies, one course that is designated Writing Intensive, and one course that is designated American Diversity and one course designated Global Diversity.
 The same course may be used to fulfill more than one of these requirements.